Mrunal Thakur: Early career and television (2012–2016)

-Film career (2014–present)
+Expansion to Hindi films (2014–2021)

-Thakur made her film debut with the Marathi film, Vitti Dandu, which was released in 2014.
-She was seen as Sandhya.
-Her next Marathi film was Surajya, where she was seen as Dr. Swapna.
+Thakur made her film debut with the Marathi film Hello Nandan (2014), in which she played the role of Rubi, followed by another Marathi film Vitti Dandu (2014), where she portrayed Sandhya.
+Her next Marathi film was Surajya, where she played the role of Dr. Swapna.

-In 2012, Thakur began work on her first Hindi project, the international film Love Sonia, for which she stayed at Kolkata.
-The film was released in September 2018 after various delays and featured her in the titular role of a village girl who brings to light issue of global human trafficking.
+In 2016, Thakur began work on her first Hindi project, the international film Love Sonia, for which she stayed at Kolkata.
+The film was released in September 2018 after various delays and featured her in the titular role of a village girl who brings to light the issue of global human trafficking.
 For preparation, Thakur stayed at a brothel to study the body language of prostitutes.
 Although the film was generally well reviewed, it was a failure at the domestic box office.

 Thakur's Bollywood debut came in 2019 with Vikas Bahl's biographical drama Super 30, narrating the story of mathematician Anand Kumar (played by Hrithik Roshan in the film) and his educational program of the same name, in which she portrayed Supriya, a classical dancer and Kumar's love interest.
 It emerged as a commercial success and one of the top-grossing Hindi films of 2019.
 In the same year, she played John Abraham's wife Nandita Kumar in Nikkhil Advani's Batla House, based on the 2008 Batla House encounter case.
 It grossed over ₹1.11 billion worldwide becoming a commercially successful venture.

 In 2020, Thakur appeared in a Netflix venture, the four-part anthology horror film Ghost Stories as Ira in the Segment: Karan Johar's segment.
 The same year she appeared in a music video "Gallan Goriya", alongside John Abraham.

-In 2021, Thakur has starred in the sports drama, Toofaan, directed by Rakeysh Omprakash Mehra and co-starring Farhan Akhtar, which premiered on 16 July 2021 on Amazon Prime Video in which her performance was praised.
+In 2021, Thakur starred in the sports drama, Toofaan, directed by Rakeysh Omprakash Mehra and co-starring Farhan Akhtar, which premiered on 16 July 2021 on Amazon Prime Video.
 In addition, she co-starred in the action thriller Dhamaka, directed by Ram Madhvani and co-starring Kartik Aaryan and Amruta Subhash, which released on Netflix on 19 November 2021.
 She also appeared in two music videos in the year 2021, "Bad Boy x Bad Girl" with Badshah and "Aise Na Chhoro" with Guru Randhawa.